-Emma Dorgan, 39, has a four-year-old daughter and lives in Crystal Palace, South London with her husband.
+Emma Dorgan, mum to a four-year-old daughter and lives in Crystal Palace, South London with her husband.
 After dropping out of college twice, Emma had convinced herself that learning just wasn’t for her.
 The fun and practical design of our Future Skills Bootcamp changed her mind.
 Read on to find out more about Emma's journey and to see if you qualify for a free space on this transformative course.

 “I found college very challenging and restrictive and so finished studying after my GCSEs.
 As a result, I feel I could have achieved more and it has always been a disappointment which has made me reluctant to learn, explains Emma, 39.